-Let the brownie pie cool for at least 20 minutes then slice it up and serve it with ice cream on top.
+Let the chocolate brownie pie cool for at least 20 minutes then slice it up and serve it with ice cream on top.
 (You can also let it cool completely if you want cleaner slices in your brownie).
-But don’t forget the ice cream.
+But don’t forget the scoop of vanilla ice cream.

 Tips for making Brownie Pie:

-- You can use a store bought pie crust, or homemade.
+- You can use a store bought refrigerated pie crust, or homemade pie crust.
 I’ve left the recipe for my go to pie crust, but your favorite recipe will work too.
 Or a store bought crust works great in a jiffy.

-- It may be cheating, but you can also use a boxed brownie mix instead of making the homemade brownie filling for this pie.
+- It may be cheating, but you can also use a box of brownie mix instead of making the homemade brownies filling for this pie.
 Use an 18oz brownie mix, mixed with the eggs, oil, and water according to the directions and pour it in!

 - If you want a more crunchy pie crust, you can prebake the pie crust before filling.
 Preheat the oven to 400 F and spread out the pie, filling the crust with pie weights or dry beans.
 Bake the pie for 15-20 minutes, until golden.

 - Add some nuts, walnuts or pecans are great to add a nice crunch to your brownie filling.